klesteb/fun-with-c/gpl/README.md

 supplanted, so my bug report was not needed.
 But I sent a nice message to Charles to let him know that I was still using his code.

-**Note:** This code has been modified from the original code.
-Don't bother Charles with bug reports.
+**Note:** This code has been modified from the original code and it is not the complete release.
+It is just the stuff that I could use on VMS.
+So don't bother Charles with bug reports.

+## Documentation

+Each of the sub directories has a .txt file.
+Each of the code modules has extensive comments.
+This is how we did it back in the "old days".
+So if you want to know how to use the code, you need to read the code.